The Benefits of Wide-Area Paging

 Paging networks provide redundant wireless coverage on the ground to serve the coverage needs of its mission-critical users.
 As emergency events often involve physical damage to property (including wireless transmitters), having overlapping coverage is critical for continuation of service.
 With the paging network architecture, all messages are “simulcast” from multiple towers within a specific coverage zone at the same time, so pagers are communicating with more than one tower at once.
 If one tower goes down, other paging towers in the area can still receive messages.
 Cellular networks are not designed with such redundancies.

 Superior Coverage from 300 Feet Above the Ground

 Paging transmitters are high off the ground (up to 300 feet compared with approximately 90 feet for a cellular tower), and transmissions for paging service utilize high power, resulting in superior in-building coverage.
 Paging transmitters operate with an effective radiating power (ERP) of up to 3,500 watts.
 For comparison, cellular transmissions have an ERP of approximately 100 watts.

 Paging networks use satellite connections between the core messaging network and transmitter towers in the area, eliminating a critical point of failure for many wireless systems.
-Because data is transmitted back to the network via satellite, the local public telephone network that is often impacted by a disaster situation, as with Hurricane Sandy, is bypassed.
+Because data is transmitted back to the network via satellite, the local public telephone network that is often impacted by a disaster situation (such as hurricanes or other violent weather) is bypassed.
 In addition, the satellite dishes are easily accessible should technicians need to restore power using a generator or re-point the satellite dish.